Last updated on October 19th, 2020 at 02:32 pm

 What types of tenancy are excluded from the mandatory electrical safety inspections?

+These regulations apply to most tenancies, including HMOs and holiday lets.
 There are a few types of tenancies that are excluded from the regulations.
 These are:

 - A tenancy where the landlord is a private registered provider of social housing